Astrak/test-onebalance/README.md

 I have then coded the requirement for displaying the 4 significant digits of a balance (code in frontend/src/utils/show4SignificantDigits.ts).
 I did balance result caching as well, as was suggested in the requirements.
 For this test I did a simple object cache.
 For a dev or production server, a DB would of course be needed.
 I would need to set up a DB in the environment and ideally dockerize the whole to make it more convenient but I have stopped there.

 Happy to discuss the code in a video call.

+UPDATE from May 13th:
+I've fixed an error of checking USDC instead of USDT, and I've implemented a dockerized Redis cache.